 Pay it Forward

 I am often told "You are so normal!" (which I take as a compliment) as I aim to break down the myths of painting through my teaching and writing.
 Although the mystical art world has its charms it does no painter any good in believing you shouldn't use black or you have to use solvents.
 Nor are we all bohemian creatures living off our inspiration alone.
 I teach in order to 'keep it real'.

 Practical skills are super important in being able to create your own visual world in paint.
 I teach and write about art in order to give others the opportunity too.

 I can't speak too highly of Sophie Ploeg's blog.
 She gives detailed, sensible, and comprehensive accounts of materials, tools, and a wide range of practical art-making information.
 Do visit it.

-After I enrolled at university in Amsterdam to study the history of art and architecture my academic interests really got going.
+I was born (1974) and grew up in The Netherlands but have lived in England for nearly 20 years.
+After I enrolled at university in Amsterdam to study architectural history and philosophy, my academic interests really got going.
 As I loved the research side of my university years I stayed on after my Masters to do a Ph.D in (English Baroque) architectural history.